hyperledger/fabric/docs/source/security_model.md

 A Fabric application can interact with a blockchain network by submitting transactions to a ledger or querying ledger content.
 An application interacts with a blockchain network using one of the Fabric SDKs.

-The Fabric v2.x SDKs only support transaction and query functions and event listening.
 Support for administrative functions for channels and nodes has been removed from the SDKs in favor of the CLI tools.

 Applications typically reside in a managed tier of an organization's infrastructure.